jbhirwa/Mandelbrot-Fractol-/README.md

 *(figure two)*

 # Understanding the 42 MLX library
 It is be best to start off with the first link as it does a decent job of introducing the main functions of the mlx library, as well as, walk you through some very simple programs.
-The second link is a big link dump to resources to almost any problem you might face, but it also has the man for most of the functions.
-The last two are mini projects walkthroughs, they were extremely helpful once I had a decent understanding of the functions.
+The second link is a big link dump repository of resources to almost any problem you might face, it also has the man for most of the functions.
+The last two are mini projects walkthroughs, they were extremely helpful once you have a decent understanding of the mlx functions.

 # Implementing fractals
 Wikipedia as well as YouTube have resources or pseudocode you can use to help develop your code.
 I found that once I implemented The Mandelbrot Set, I only had to make small changes to make the Julia set and burning ship fractal, these changes are explained in their respective wikipedia articles.

+### Helpful Links

 ### Mandelbrot Explanation
 https://www.youtube.com/watch?v=FFftmWSzgmk